-Author Description Revision Date OCP NIC 3.0 Subgroup Document release - version R1v00 1.00 12/19/2019 OCP NIC 3.0 Subgroup Document release - version R1v00 General - Fixed Power Sequence Timing Requirements as Heading 2 (was incorrectly changed to Heading 3).
+Author Description Revision Date OCP NIC 3.0 Subgroup Document release version R1v00 1.00 12/19/2019 OCP NIC 3.0 Subgroup OCP NIC 3.0 Subgroup - General - Fixed Power Sequence Timing Requirements as Heading 2 (was incorrectly changed to Heading 3).
 Fixed index order for BIF pins as [2:0].
 Previous versions of this document had mixed indexes represented as BIF[0:2], and incorrectly as BIF[3:0] in some instances.
-Fixed index order for PRSNTB pins as [3:0].
-General - Uniformly changed references for Aux Power Mode and Main Power Mode.
+Fixed index order for PRSNTB pins as [3:0]. - General - Uniformly changed references for Aux Power Mode and Main Power Mode.
 Removed references to ACPI power states S5 and S0.
-Added additional text to Section 3.8.3 and 3.8.4 for the included ACPI power states.
-Section 1.2 - Acknowledgements section updated.
-Company name updates.
-Section 1.5 - Add Conventions section to define numerical representation in binary and hexadecimal radix.
+Added additional text to Section 3.8.3 and 3.8.4 for the included ACPI power states. - Section 1.5 - Acknowledgements section updated.
+Company name updates. - Section 1.5 - Add Conventions section to define numerical representation in binary and hexadecimal radix.
 Standardized unit representations per the Bureau International des Poids et Mesures (BIPM).
 The number and unit are always separated with a space (example: for temperature "5 °C." Units, where applicable, have been changed to their SI symbol.
-Most notably, "Ohm" is now represented with the uppercase letter omega "Ω".
-Section 1.7.2.1, 1.7.2.2 - Minor update to clarify Primary connector is a 4C+ as defined in SFF-TA-1002 and consists of an "OCP Bay" and a "4C" region.
-Section 2.5.1, 2.5.2 - Figure 24 &amp; 29 - Update PCB break off note #3 to include feature max tolerances.
-Section 2.8.2 - Figure 43 - Add center line labeled as CL DATUM H for consistency across form-factor figures.
-Section 2.8.3 - Figure 43 - Add center line labeled as CL DATUM H for consistency across form-factor figures.
-Section 3.4.2 - Add recommendation on the PRSNTB{0:3] strapping resistors values as 0 Ω to 200 Ω. Section 3.4.2 - Add recommendation on the PRSNTB{0:3] strapping resistors values as 0 Ω to 200 Ω. Section 3.4.5 - Scan Chain text clarification and diagram updates.
-Section 3.4.5 - Scan Chain text clarification and diagram updates.
-Section 3.4.6 - Clarified the state of NIC_PWR_GODD in r 1.00 12/19/2019 states S3, S4 and S5 as they are equivalent from a power delivery and sequencing perspective. - Section 3.8.2, 3.8.5 - Clarifications to +12V_EDGE in ID/Programming mode. +12V_EDGE is now marked as optional in these two states.
-A max permissible leakage voltage is stated and the baseboard has an optional a bleed resistor.
+Most notably, "Ohm" is now represented with the uppercase letter omega "Ω". - Section 1.7.2.1, 1.7.2.2 - Minor update to clarify Primary connector is a 4C+ as defined in SFF-TA-1002 and consists of an "OCP Bay" and a "4C" region. - Section 2.5.1, 2.5.2 - Figure 24 & 29 - Update PCB break off note #3 to include feature max tolerances. - Section 2.8.2 - Figure 40 - Updated dimension notation with parenthesis and add center line labeled as CL DATUM H for consistency across form-factor figures. - Section 2.8.3 - Figure 43 - Add center line labeled as CL DATUM H for consistency across form-factor figures. - Section 3.4. - Add clarification statement for Aux Power Mode and Main Power Mode in relation to ACPI power states. - Section 3.4. - Add recommendation on the PRSNTB(0:3) strapping resistors values as 0 Ω to 200 Ω. - Section 3.4. - Clarified the state of NIC_PWR_GOOD in relation to AUX_PWR_EN, MAIN_PWR_EN and the enabled power domain signals within operational tolerances in the truth table. - Section 3.8. - Power state machine diagram updated - +12V_EDGE in ID Mod 1.00 12/19/2019 max permissible leakage voltage is stated and the baseboard has an optional a bleed resistor.
 Section 3.9 - Clarification on the slot power envelope definition (assuming that is the same path the PCI SIG is going).
 Add 50W power class.
 Increased +12V_EDGE capacitance limits on 50W, 80W and 150W power class cards. - Section 3.10.1 - Changed +12V_EDGE on normal power up sequence and programming mode power sequence diagrams to optional.